Frequently Asked Questions

 Q. How much canvassing will I do?

-A. The last campaign you’ll work on in the year is running a fundraising summer canvass office your first summer and then lead direct a summer canvass office your second summer.
+A. The last campaign you’ll work on in the year is running a fundraising summer canvass office for one of our partner groups.
 As a canvass director, you’re out in the field yourself three to four days a week — knocking on doors or stopping people on busy street corners, and then recruiting, training, and managing a staff of 10-60 people to canvass alongside you to hit your campaign goals.
 Canvassing, along with donor fundraising, grant fundraising and staff recruitment, represent the kind of institution-building you’ll learn as a campaign organizer — the institution-building that allows us to sustain long-term battles.
 These are the kinds of skills our partner groups will look for when hiring new advocates and campaign directors after your Impact year.

 Q. What do campaign organizers do after they finish Impact?

-A. After two years as a campaign organizer, you’ll have learned the ropes, gained invaluable hands-on experience and you’ll have made a real difference.
+A. After your Impact year, you’ll have learned the ropes, gained invaluable hands-on experience and you’ll have made a real difference.
 Best of all, you’ll be on a track to become a state director, program director, or digital organizer with Environment America or PIRG.
 Your staff director will work with you to find the best position for you coming out of the program.

 Q. Do you work on elections?

 A. Depending on which organization you work for, you may take part in an election campaign.
-For example, Environment America staff organized support for pro-environment candidates and mobilized voters in key districts in critical states to help them win.
+For example, Environment America staff organized support for pro-environment candidates and mobilized voters in key districts in critical states last year.
 In addition, many of our staff take leaves of absence to do personal political work that they care deeply about.